WirawatK/LinearAlgebra/README.md

 # LinearAlgebra
 This project is a part of PSI2023 Numerical Method course coordinate by Eric and Dustin.
-Further reading.
 This code works on Julia 1.8.5 `(lastest updated 03/16/23)`.

 We will investigate in the following: evaluate sin(x) via polynomials using a least square approach, the error of approximate function, antisymmetric ploynomials, and derivative function.